 For the numerical analysis, IS1 is the original high-fidelity DT model from maxon with a lookup table mapping voltage to current in the non-linear motor model.
 IS2 is identical, except that Gaussian noise with zero mean and standard deviation equal to $50\%$ of the respective data range is added to the lookup table, reducing its accuracy.

-Unless stated otherwise, we set $N_{0_{s=1}}=2$, $N_{0_{s'}}=10$, and $N=20$ BO iterations.
-The observation noise variance $\sigma_{\eta}^{2}$ is shared across information sources and estimated via GP marginal log-likelihood \cite{balandat2020botorch}.
-We use $n_{\text{c}}=4$ corrected IS3 estimates and optimize the cost-aware EI in \eqref{eq:caEI} with L-BFGS \cite{Liu1989} to select the next candidate $(k_{n+1},s_{n+1})$.
-Objective weights and normalization are computed from $10$ Latin Hypercube samples (LHS) \cite{iman1981approach}, yielding $[w_{1},w_{2},w_{3},w_{4}]=[0.02,0.20,0.70,0.20]$, with means and standard deviations used for normalization of objectivess .
-Each tuning run is repeated $N_{\text{exper}}=50$ times with $\mathcal{D}_{\text{init}}$ from random LHS samples.
-Let $n^{*}$ be the average IS1 iterations to reach the optimum.
+Unless stated otherwise, we set $N_{0_{s=1}}=2$, $N_{0_{s=0}}=10$, and $N=20$ BO iterations.
+A shared observation noise variance $\sigma_{\eta}^{2}$ across information sources is estimated via GP marginal log-likelihood \cite{balandat2020botorch}.
+We use $n_{\text{c}}=4$ IS3 corrections and optimize the cost-aware EI in \eqref{eq:caEI} using L-BFGS \cite{Liu1989} to select $(k_{n+1},s_{n+1})$.
+Objective weights and normalization are computed from $10$ Latin Hypercube samples (LHS) \cite{iman1981approach}, yielding $[w_{1},w_{2},w_{3},w_{4}]=[0.02, 0.20, 0.70, 0.20]$, with means and standard deviations used for normalization of objectives.
+We perform a Monte Carlo study with $N_{\text{exper}}=50$ experiments, each initialized with $\mathfrak{D}_{\text{init}}$ drawn from random LHS.

-Fig. \ref{fig:J_IS1_numeric} shows the ground-truth objective over $\mathcal{K}$, where optimal regions occur at larger gains.
-Fig. \ref{fig:J_IS2_numeric_ABS_error} shows IS2 estimates with $20\%$ relative error in $>60\%$ of $\mathcal{K}$, but $>50\%$ error in over $10\%$ of the domain.
-Errors are largest away from the optimum, enabling the correction GP to refine DT accuracy in the optimal region and more effectively guide the optimizer.